I Ching Guide

 The eight trigrams are the building blocks of the 64 hexagrams.
 Each trigram represents a three-line pattern associated with a family of images, qualities, and movements.

-Learning the trigrams gives you a faster path into hexagram interpretation because you begin to see structure before reading every line in detail.
+Learning them gives you a faster path into interpretation because you begin to see structure before reading every line in isolation.

 Section 01

 A hexagram is made from two trigrams: a lower trigram and an upper trigram.
-Their interaction helps define the overall climate of the reading.
+Their interaction helps define the climate of the reading before you even move into the full line text.

 Section 02

-The lower trigram often reflects the internal condition, beginning phase, or immediate base of action.
-The upper trigram often reflects outer conditions, visible movement, or the broader field.
+The lower trigram often reflects the internal condition, the beginning phase, or the immediate base of action.
+The upper trigram often reflects the outer environment, visible movement, or the larger field in which the question is unfolding.

 Section 03